-The maternity guarantee is important if you have a maternity project.
-Since it is not always easy to predict and this guarantee is always subject to a waiting period of 10 or even 12 months, it is better to think about it.
-Some insurances automatically incorporate a minimum guarantee to “smooth” the rate on all insured persons; the price then remains much more interesting.
-Be careful, maternity coverage is often required to obtain a visa and represents in all countries a high item of expenditure.
+Maternity cover is important if you are planning to have a baby.
+As it is not always easy to plan ahead and as this cover is always subject to a waiting period of 10 or even 12 months, it is preferable to take it out in advance.
+Some insurances automatically include a minimum guarantee that allows the tariff to be smoothed out over all the insured persons; the tariff then remains much more attractive.
+Be aware that maternity cover is often required to obtain a visa and represents a high cost in all countries.

 Advance health care expenses or have direct payment of medical expenses

 A good level of expatriate insurance will offer you the possibility of having a direct coverage of your medical expenses of hospitalization.